How to Pack Boxes For Moving

 - Pack any dry food you have in a separate box and mark this clearly.

-- If moving overseas.
-Try not to pack any food or check with the quarantine in the Country you are moving to.
+- Moving overseas.
+Try not to pack any food or check with the quarantine in the country you are moving to.

 - Declare any food you have taken with you to that country.
 The last thing you need is for customs to open your boxes because you didn’t declare something.

-- If you have newspaper you can use this as filling in any gaps you may have in the storage box.
+- Do you have newspaper around.
+You can use this as filling in any gaps you may have in the storage box.
+Just remember the print can get all over your hand and items.
+So be careful where you use it

 - Pack the cardboard box as tight and as much as you can with filling.
 This will prevent your items moving around in the box during the move.
 Also will prevent breakage.